About Harald Welte

 Well, I have to admit a life dedicated to Free Software and such a wide range of technologies doesn't really leave too much spare time for other topics.
 Before 2005, I still was very fond of photography, particularly the old-fashioned analog/chemical process.
 I did all the development/prints myself, and it was a lot of fun.

 These days, I would guess the only non-IT related hobby is my passion for motor bike ridiing.
-At this point I own three bikes:
+At this point I own the following bikes:

 A Yamaha FZ-6 Fazer